Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 - conduct discovery;

-- The Arbitrator’s final decision it is presented to the parties.
+- The Arbitrator presents his final decision to the parties.

 - The attorneys will then file a summary action, and the arbitration will be as enforceable as if it were a decision handed down by the court.